The impact of the Israeli conflict on the situation in the region. Will Azerbaijan start a war?

 “Baku can attack Armenia always and at any moment, but the situation in the Gaza Strip is not the kind of conflict that can make international actors ignore it.

 The conflict that is unfolding today between Israel and Hamas is elaborate.
-It is based on the far-reaching calculations of Israel, as well as the U.S. that supports it.
+It is based on the far-reaching calculations of Israel, as well as the US, which supports it.
 It is the destruction of Hamas.

 Hamas is a Palestinian Islamist movement and political party.
 Controls the Gaza Strip in Palestine.